510339pr/ForecastingInflationWithLocalLinearForest/README.md

  		func-LLF(LL): code to run LLF with Local Linear splitting algorithm
 		func-RF: code to run RF
 		func-"model"_WITH_VARIMP: computes predictions of models with variable importance measurement
-###	run: contains the code that executes the functions
+###	run: contains the code that executes the functions,
+		If you want to run LLF or RF with variable importance then change the file name in the R code.
 ###	first_sample_data: R workspace with data loaded

 ## second-sample: